Skip to main content

 Both derive from CDCBase and are used to validate link throughput and driver stability:

-• CDCWriteTest: when the host sends any data, continuously returns data through Data IN (tests device → host path)
+• CDCWriteTest: ignores host OUT data; when DTR is asserted, continuously returns data through Data IN (tests device → host path)

 • CDCReadTest: continuously arms the OUT endpoint and immediately restarts it upon completion (tests host → device path)